Weaving Worldsheet Supermultiplets from the Worldlines Within: Supersymmetry and Error-Correcting Codes

 The necessary and sufficient criterion to determine if two {\em\/worldline\/} Adinkras depict isomorphic supermultiplets involves the definition of the ``node choice group'' (NCG)\cite{r6-3.2}.
 This is the symmetry generated by the horizontal permutations of nodes that result in the same Adinkra.
 NCG is encoded by the binary exponents of the formal $\rD$-monomials required to connect the component (super)fields which correspond to the permuted nodes, and these exponents form a binary (not necessarily doubly) even linear block code, $\sN$.
 For two Adinkras $\cA_1\simeq I^N/\sC_1$ and $\cA_2\simeq I^N/\sC_2$ to depict isomorphic supermultiplets supermultiplets, it is necessary and sufficient for both adinkras must have the same NCG encoded by $\sN$, and that $\sC_1\subset\sN$ as well as $\sC_2\subset\sN$.

-Clearly, this criterion translates to {\em\/worldsheet\/} Adinkras, but the NCG is now encoded by a {\em\/split\/} binary (not necessarily doubly) even linear block code.
+Clearly, this criterion translates to {\em\/worldsheet\/} Adinkras, but the node choice group is now encoded by a {\em\/split\/} binary even linear block code.
 Thereupon, the criterion is virtually the same: \begin{corl} Let $\ssH$ denote the split even linear block code encoding the horizontal permutation of nodes in a given worldsheet Adinkra, and let two Adinkras, $\cA_i$, have the split chromotopology $I^{p,q}/\ssC_i$, $i=1,2$.
-They depict supermultiplets that are isomorphic, and by (super)field redefinitions only, precisely if: \begin{enumerate}\itemsep=-3pt \leftskip2pc \item both Adinkras have the same node choice group of symmetries, encoded by $\ssH$, and \item both $\ssC_1\subset\ssH$ and $\ssC_2\subset\ssH$, \item $\spin[\rD^{\bf a\1b}]=0$ for both $\rD^{\bf a\1b}\in(\ssC_1\smallsetminus\ssC_2)$ and $\rD^{\bf a\1b}\in(\ssC_2\smallsetminus\ssC_1)$. \end{enumerate}
+They depict supermultiplets that are isomorphic, and by (super)field redefinitions only, precisely if: \begin{enumerate}\itemsep=-3pt \leftskip2pc \item both Adinkras have the same node choice group of symmetries, encoded by $\ssH$, and \item both $\ssC_1\subset\ssH$ and $\ssC_2\subset\ssH$, \item $\spin[\rD^{\bf a|b}]=0$ for both $\rD^{\bf a|b}\in(\ssC_1\smallsetminus\ssC_2)$ and $\rD^{\bf a|b}\in(\ssC_2\smallsetminus\ssC_1)$. \end{enumerate}

 \end{corl}